hmvyp/thicket/docs/readme.txt

 -c clean only (delete all artifacts from previous invocation) -f force (do not ask before artifacts deletion)
--q quiet (implies force; does not output anything to console except of errors) -m=method materialization method.
+-q quiet (implies force; does not output anything to console except for errors) -m=method materialization method.
 Available methods:
     symlinks (default)
     copy